WHAT IS FAITH?

 but lack a home port to which we can return.

-or to return to the safety of familiar ground?
+or must we return to the safety of familiar ground?

 The orthodox understanding of religious faith lies in it being a certain belief